Modified Barium Swallow

 Drink liquids as directed:

-Ask your PHP how much liquid to drink each day and which liquids are best for you.
+Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
 Liquids will help flush the barium from your system and prevent constipation.
 Limit caffeine.
 Prune juice may help make your bowel movement softer.

 You may need to return to go over the results of your procedure.
 Write down your questions so you remember to ask them during your visits.